Image: Africa Studio/Shutterstock.com

 Apple trees, Malus domestica, grow one of the most recognized and beloved fruits in America (as well as the rest of the world).
 During colonial times, the fruit was often called ‘melt-in-the-mouth’ or ‘winter banana’ for its texture and flavor.

-Apples range in flavor from sweet to very tart, and color depends on the variety.
-Red Delicious are juicy, heart-shaped, ruby red apples with a mildly sweet flavor and among the most popular for fresh consumption.
-Granny Smith apples are green, crisp, tart, and juicy, and good for baking, sauces, juicing, eating raw, or for caramel apples.
+Apples range in flavor from sweet to very tart, and color depends on variety.
+Red Delicious are juicy, heart-shaped, ruby red apples with a mildly sweet flavor while Granny Smith apples are green, crisp, tart, juicy, and good for baking, sauces, juicing, eating raw, or for caramel apples.
 Galas are a pale red, round, and sweet, and are frequently dried or used in cider.
 Golden Delicious apples are yellow-green, crisp, and sweet; they are excellent for cooking as they maintain their shape well.
-Although organic varieties are gaining marketshare, conventionally grown apples command the vast majority of retail sales.
+Although organic varieties are gaining market share, conventionally grown apples still command the majority of retail sales.

-The apple maggot typically strikes in late June to mid-July.
-Adult maggots lay eggs in the summer inside fruit.
+The apple maggot typically strikes in late June to mid-July; adults lay eggs in the summer inside fruit.
 Apple aphids appear in May through early July; the most prominent symptom is curling leaves.
 Shiny black eggs will be visible in early spring.
 Leafhoppers appear at the end of May or early June.
 They are white and feeding produces a stippled effect on leaves.
-The spotted lanternfly, an invasive insect from Asia, typically sucks sap from plant stems and leaves after hatching in the spring or early summer.
+The spotted lanternfly draws sap from plant stems and leaves after hatching in the spring or early summer.
 Adults grow to about an inch in length with large brightly colored wings.
-A number of other pests can affect apple trees and fruit including the codling moth, plum curculio, mites, and scale, as well as small mammals and deer.
+Other pests include the codling moth, plum curculio, mites, and scale.